shaveenhassim/MSc-Dissertation-2024---2025-online-retail/README.md

 **Author:** Mohomed Shaveen Hassim
 **Supervisor:** Dr. Swathi Ganesan
 **Institution:** York St John University — MSc Data Science
-**Date:** September 2024
+**Date:** September 2024 - September 2025

 ---

 ## Summary
-This repository contains materials, code and (optionally) the dissertation PDF for the MSc research titled _"Exploring Descriptive and Inferential Statistics using Python for Data-Driven Decision-Making"_.
+This repository contains materials, code and the dissertation PDF for the MSc research titled _"Exploring Descriptive and Inferential Statistics using Python for Data-Driven Decision-Making"_.
 The study applies descriptive and inferential statistical techniques (Shapiro-Wilk, t-test, ANOVA, regression) to the Online Retail dataset to extract business insights on customer behaviour, pricing and purchase patterns.

 ---

 ## Contents
 - `docs/` — dissertation PDF and supporting documents.
 - `notebooks/` — Jupyter notebooks used for analysis:
-  - `01-data-cleaning.ipynb`
-  - `02-eda.ipynb`
-  - `03-inferential-tests.ipynb`
+  - `Research.ipynb`
 - `src/` — reusable Python scripts for preprocessing, plotting, and tests.
 - `data/` — data handling instructions (raw data is **NOT** uploaded in full).
 - `figures/` — key output figures.